-The market value of the System's investments increased from \$3.90 billion to \$4.07 billion in the year ending June 30, 2023.
+The market value of the System's investments increased by \$313.05 million from \$4.07 billion to \$4.38 billion for the year ended June 30, 2024.
 The System's current actuarial assumed rate of return is 7.0%, which represents the System's long-term return objective.
-The System's overall investment return over the past year was 7.1% and the System's three-year annualized return was 10.4%.
-The five-year annualized return for the System was 7.7% and the System's ten-year annualized return was 7.3%1.
+The System's overall investment return over the past year was 8.7% and the three-year annualized return was 5.3%.
+The five-year annualized return for the System was 7.9% and the ten-year annualized return was 6.7%[i].

-At the end of the fiscal year 2023, all asset classes were within their policy-prescribed target ranges.
+At the end of the System's 2024 fiscal year, all asset classes were within their policy-prescribed target ranges.
+Subsequent to an annual review of the asset allocation, the Board did not make any changes to the asset allocation.